vijaykglg/online-book-review-system/README.md

 #### <ins>Problem Statement</ins>:

-For certification you have to build an Online Book Reviews System.
+For certification, you have to build an Online Book Reviews System.

 Before buying anything we see its reviews online to make sure we are buying the right thing.
 This application helps users to see the reviews about a book and a registered user can also submit their reviews about the book.
 The application should have following features: